-Reference No. 9.1 Identified risk Illegal Moorings Rating Significant t the role of the RCS.
-It is an area to the reputation of the race org applications Evidence of craft expect areas prior to race day.
-The Rottnest ranger will I mooring location will be gathere ting to moor in crowded areas will be alerted and on hand to police igers by supplying additional rang be advised to locate to other any illegal moorings.
-Reference No. 9.2 Identified Risk Moorings to close to finish Rating High the final stages of the race, could cause an incident.
-Strategies: - Course markers will be ished and have moored other con competitors will swim through the in place from the 15 km mark to g structed through the moorings. e moorings.
-This congestion Two rescue boats will p An area will be set aside atrol the finish area to assist in co e for support crew unloading and nish area will be controlled.
-Refer swimmer loading.
-Reference No. 9.3 Identified Risk Boats loading/unloading Rating High Please refer to 9.2 Reference No. 9.4/9.5 Identified Risk Rating
+Reference No. 9.1 Identified risk Illegal Moorings Rating Significant ot the role of the RCS.
+It is an area o to the reputation of the race orga applications Evidence of craft expectareas prior to race day.
+The Rottnest ranger will d mooring location will be gathered ting to moor in crowded areas will I be alerted and on hand to police ngers by supplying additional range be advised to locate to other any illegal moorings.
+Reference No. 9.2 Identified Risk Moorings to close to finish Rating High childs of states thread with the industrial sector the final stages of the race could cause an incident.
+Strategies: - Course markers will be - Finish lanes will be con - Two rescue boats will p - An area will be set asid in place from the 15 km mark to g structed through the moorings. batrol the finish area to assist in colle for support crew unloading and s inish area will be controlled.
+Refer npetitors will be still finishing.
+In moorings.
+This congestion uide craft along safest route. htrol. the final stages of the race could cause an incident.
+Strategies: - Course markers will be - Finish lanes will be con - Two rescue boats will p - An area will be set asid in place from the 15 km mark to g structed through the moorings. batrol the finish area to assist in con- e for support crew unloading and s npetitors will be still finishing.
+In moorings.
+This congestion uide craft along safest route. htrol.